trinodb/trino.io/guidelines-corporate.md

 ## Features

 We encourage everyone to work on improving Presto, even when it eliminates the competitive advantage of a vendor.
-When discussing these projects it is expected that everyone will operate in the best interests of the community, and will not block or even discourage work on such features for anti-competitive reasons.
+When discussing these projects it is expected that everyone operates in the best interests of the community, and does not block or even discourage work on such features for anti-competitive reasons.

 ## Questions